Theory of art: Anti-essentialist

 Satisfying all ten criteria would be sufficient for art, as might any subset formed by nine criteria (this is a consequence of the fact that none of the ten properties is necessary).
-For example, consider two of Gaut’s criteria: "possessing aesthetic merit" and "being expressive of emotion" (200, p.
+For example, consider two of Gaut's criteria: "possessing aesthetic merit" and "being expressive of emotion" (200, p.
 28).
 Neither of these criteria is necessary for art status, but both are parts of subsets of these ten criteria that are sufficient for art status.
-Gaut’s definition also allows for many subsets with less than nine criteria to be sufficient for art status, which leads to a highly pluralistic theory of art.
+Gaut's definition also allows for many subsets with less than nine criteria to be sufficient for art status, which leads to a highly pluralistic theory of art.

 In 2021, the philosopher Jason Josephson Storm defended anti-essentialist definitions of art as part of a broader analysis of the role of macro-categories in the human sciences.
-Specifically, he argued that most essentialist attempts to answer Weitz's original argument fail as the criteria they propose to define art are not themselves present or identical across cultures.
-Storm went further and argued that Weitz's appeal to family resemblance to define art without essentialism was ultimately circular, as it did not explain why similarities between "art" across cultures were relevant to defining it even anti-essentially.
+Specifically, he argued that most essentialist attempts to answer Weitz's original argument fail because the criteria they propose to define art are not themselves present or identical across cultures.
+Storm went further and argued that Weitz's appeal to family resemblance to define art without essentialism is ultimately circular because it does not explain why similarities between "art" across cultures are relevant to defining it even anti-essentially.
 Instead, Storm applied a theory of social kinds to the category "art" that emphasized how different forms of art fulfill different "cultural niches."

 The theory of art is also impacted by a philosophical turn in thinking, not only exemplified by the aesthetics of Kant but is tied more closely to ontology and metaphysics in terms of the reflections of Heidegger on the essence of modern technology and the implications it has on all beings that are reduced to what he calls 'standing reserve', and it is from this perspective on the question of being that he explored art beyond the history, theory, and criticism of artistic production as embodied for instance in his influential opus: The Origin of the Work of Art.
 This has had also an impact on architectural thinking in its philosophical roots.